healenium/healenium-example-maven/README.md

 ### 6. @DisableHealing annotation

 If don't want to use Healenium in some methods just use @DisableHealing annotation.
-> The example of usage you can find here: selenium.pages.MainPageWithFindBy.checkLocatorTestButtonDontHealing
+> The example of usage you can find here: MainPageWithFindBy.checkLocatorTestButtonDontHealing

 ![img_2.png](img_2.png)